Reis telephone

 The Reis telephone was an early sound transmitting device, invented by Philipp Reis in 1857.
 Reis's first successful work is dated to October 1861.
 When properly set up, it would allow verbal communication via electronic signals.
 Many sources credit Reis as the inventor of the first telephone.
 Others point to the prior work of Antonio Meucci, or to later work of Elisha Gray or Alexander Graham Bell.
-However it is generally agreed that Reis coined the word telephon -- which has been Anglicised to telephone.
+It is generally agreed that Reis coined the word telephon, which has been anglicised to telephone.

 History

 In 1861, Philipp Reis succeeded in creating a device that captured sound, converted it to electrical impulses that were transmitted via electrical wires to another device, which transformed these pulses into recognizable sounds similar to the original acoustical source.
 Reis coined the term telephon to describe his device.

 In 1862, Wilhelm von Legat, Inspector of the Royal Prussian Telegraph Corps, published an article on Reis' invention. von Legat provided a theoretical explanation for why, in the practical experiments... melodies... are transferred with astonishing correctness, whereas single words in reading, speaking, and so forth, could be noticed less distinctly, not withstanding here, also, the flexions of the voice are allowed to assist the interrogatory, exclaiming, astonishing and appealing cadence.
 Undoubtedly, the matter discussed here, before attaining a practical form, will need considerable perfection...
 Still, I am persuaded, after repeated practical experiments, that the following up of this matter will prove to be of the highest theoretical interest, and its practical realization in this intelligent age will not be long delayed.

 In 1865, David Edward Hughes tested Reis' invention at St Petersburg, finding that it was "often" able to successfully transmit words "due to an accidental adjustment of [its] contacts to a true microphonic condition".

 A translation of Legat's article on Reis' invention was obtained by Thomas Edison prior to his filing his patent application on a telephone in 1877.
 In correspondence of 1885, Edison credits Reis as having invented "the first telephone", with the limitation that it was "only musical not articulating".

 In 1878, Edison's recently-patented design for a telephone was explained by inventor Samuel M Plush as having been based on Reis' 1861 invention.
 Plush described Reis' invention as being "the first telephone", explaining that "This apparatus was capable of reproducing but one of the characteristics of sound, viz., pitch.
 Further experiment was necessary to reproduce its quality and dynamic force."